 A vertically structured model offers functionality across goods with a customer database orientation and a centralized customer database, whereas a horizontally organized model is a modular structure using distinct process models for different products.
 The horizontally organized strategy is primarily product-focused and includes shared customer information for some items.

 The business strategies relating to the targeted areas are tackled by different banks in different ways.
 The following are the common methods:

 For PSBs with extensive networks, the segmented approach is a successful business strategy.
-In this approach, branches are categorised according to their business potential and then specifically targeted with targeted marketing techniques.
+In this approach, branches are categorized according to their business potential and then specifically targeted with targeted marketing techniques.
 To have a clear business emphasis, these branches are divided into Resource Centres, Profit Centres, Priority Centres, and General Centres.
 In several public sector banks, this idea has already been put into practice.

 Retail models are constructed based on regions.